Focus Groups

 6. Variety of thoughts

-Disadvantages of Focus groups
+Challenges of Focus Groups

 1. Very situation specific